bashup/mdsh/README.md

 If your script has a lot of documentation examples that contain fenced code blocks, you may want to exclude these from being processed or copied to bash variables.
 There are two main ways you can do this.

 First, you can change the way you indicate certain code blocks.
-All of these are ignored by `mdsh` and do not generate any code:
+All of these are currently ignored by `mdsh` and do not generate any code:

 * Code blocks indented with four spaces, instead of fenced
 * Code blocks fenced with `~~~X` instead of `` ```X ``
+* Code blocks fenced with more than three backquotes, or which are indented
 * Code blocks with no language tag

 Alternately, you can define empty `mdsh-compile-X` functions in an mdsh block, for each language you want to exclude from the compilation, or define an `mdsh-misc` function that does nothing.
 (Which will disable data blocks entirely; see the section on [Metaprogramming and Code Generation](#metaprogramming-and-code-generation) below for more info on `mdsh-misc`.)